-I am a software engineer with a long career spanning nearly forty years.
-Having always considered myself to be just an engineer with little understanding of art, my self image recently changed dramatically.
+I am K Lars Lohn, a retired software engineer with a long career spanning nearly forty-five years.
+Having always considered myself to be just an engineer with little understanding of art; my self image changed dramatically recently.

 Suddenly, the intellectual processes that I use in programming have an outlet using media that is actually visible.
-I may been artistic or, even poetic, in my work with programming languages, but it is only seen by a few other programmers in passing and, clearly, the computers just don't care.
+I may have been artistic or, even poetic, in my work with programming languages, but it was only ever seen by a few other programmers in passing and, clearly, the computers just didn't care.

 I don't know where this creative ability came from, but I acquired my skill for hyper-focus from forty years of programming.

 Interested in purchasing a print?

 How to purchase ►

 Keeping up income during my unexpected early retirement has not been easy.
 The galleries that used to sell my art did not survive the pandemic.
 I've turned to Patreon in an attempt to create a stream of income that can keep up with the medical bills.
 Even small amounts are helpful and I appreciate your support.